Skip to main content

 • PhD, Australian National University, 2010

-• Renata also completed a Major in Sociology and a Minor in Anthropology.
+• Renata also completed a major in Sociology and a minor in Anthropology.

-Professional memberships
+Professional qualifications

 Other external roles

-• Ad-hoc reviewing - Social Psychological and Personality Science, British Journal of Social Psychology, Group Processes and Intergroup Relations, Sex Roles, Psychology of Women Quarterly, Australian Journal of Psychology, European Journal of Social Psychology, Journal of Social and Political Psychology, Social Cognition, Journal of Experimental Criminology, Personality and Social Psychology Bulletin, Social Psychology, Political Behavior, Social Justice Research.
+• Ad-hoc reviewing for Social Psychological and Personality Science, British Journal of Social Psychology, Group Processes and Intergroup Relations, Sex Roles, Psychology of Women Quarterly, Australian Journal of Psychology, European Journal of Social Psychology, Journal of Social and Political Psychology, Social Cognition, Journal of Experimental Criminology, Personality and Social Psychology Bulletin, Social Psychology, Political Behavior, Social Justice Research.

 Teaching subjects

-• Stereotypes
+• Stereotypes and discrimination

-• Prejudice
+• Prejudice and privilege

-• Power
+• Power and leadership

-• Group processes
+• Group processes and intergroup relations

-• Collective action
+• Collective action and social change

 Research impact